Extended events in SQL server- top 5 use

 Step 7: Define session actions.

 Select the “Session” tab and designate what should happen when the session begins and ends.
-You have two options when it comes to deadlocks: email notifications or data saving to a file.
+When it comes to deadlocks, you have two options: email notifications or data saving to a file.

 Extended Event Advance Settings